iann0036/tf-cfn-provider/docs/providers/openstack/BlockstorageVolumeV1.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to create the volume.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new volume.

+`Size` - (Required) The size of the volume to create (in gigabytes).
+Changing this creates a new volume.

+`Name` - (Optional) A unique name for the volume.
+Changing this updates the volume's name.

+`Description` - (Optional) A description of the volume.
+Changing this updates the volume's description.

+`AvailabilityZone` - (Optional) The availability zone for the volume.
+Changing this creates a new volume.

+`ImageId` - (Optional) The image ID from which to create the volume.
+Changing this creates a new volume.

+`SnapshotId` - (Optional) The snapshot ID from which to create the volume.
+Changing this creates a new volume.

+`SourceVolId` - (Optional) The volume ID from which to create the volume.
+Changing this creates a new volume.

+`Metadata` - (Optional) Metadata key/value pairs to associate with the volume.
+Changing this updates the existing volume metadata.

+`VolumeType` - (Optional) The type of volume to create.
+Changing this creates a new volume.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Size` - See Argument Reference above.
+`Size` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

-`AvailabilityZone` - See Argument Reference above.
+`AvailabilityZone` - See Properties above.

-`ImageId` - See Argument Reference above.
+`ImageId` - See Properties above.

-`SourceVolId` - See Argument Reference above.
+`SourceVolId` - See Properties above.

-`SnapshotId` - See Argument Reference above.
+`SnapshotId` - See Properties above.

-`Metadata` - See Argument Reference above.
+`Metadata` - See Properties above.

-`VolumeType` - See Argument Reference above.
+`VolumeType` - See Properties above.

 `Attachment` - If a volume is attached to an instance, this attribute will.